Let's talk about Safety Certificates

 - The Queensland Government Department of Transport and Main Roads,

-Setting the rules and guidelines used to asses if the vehicle meets the minimum safety standard.
+Setting the rules and guidelines to assess if the vehicle meets the minimum safety standard.

 - The purchaser,